tmr08c/tmr08c.github.io/content/blog/2021/04/99-bottles-elixir/index.md

 The primary value in splitting out the function was handling the logic for pluralizing our elixir(s) of joy.
 While we could do something similar with `if` or `case` in another language, I think pattern matching works well here.

 Following the same idea, our generically named `do_something/1` function also leverages pattern matching.
-Having the same three pattern match cases (`0`, `1` and `number`) for `beverage/1` and `do_something/1` provides some potential value in making it easier to understand what's going on, but we'll get to that later.
+Having the same three pattern match cases (`0`, `1` and `number`) for `beverage/1` and `do_something/1` provides some potential value in making it easier to understand the pieces of the program (we will explore this further, later).

 ```elixir
 defp do_something(0) do